Moving a Peloton Bike

 6. Wrap the display screen with a heavy towel or bubble wrap

-7. Wrap the pedals, seat, and flywheel with a heavy moving blanket
+7. Wrap the pedals, seat, and flywheel with a moving blanket

-8. Your peloton is not ready and secure for moving
+8. Your peloton is now ready and secure for moving

 Now that your Peloton is ready to be moved, simply lift it with a friend and load it upright into the bed of your vehicle.